top of page

 Common Symptoms and Signs

-• Heaviness or tiredness after activity
+• Heaviness or tiredness in the legs, particularly after activity or long periods of immobility.

-• Swelling around the ankles
+• Swelling around the ankles and lower legs, which may fluctuate throughout the day.

-• Intermittent cramps, especially at night
+• Intermittent cramps, especially at night, often described as "restless legs."

-• Skin dryness, discoloration, or itching
+• Skin dryness, discoloration (often brownish pigmentation), or persistent itching around the affected veins.

 Who Is at Risk and Why?